-You may decide to pay your monthly Part D late enrollment penalty directly to our plan.
-We will bill you for your monthly Part D late enrollment penalty each month, approximately three weeks before it is due.
+You may decide to pay your monthly plan premium directly to our plan.
+We will bill you for your monthly premium payment each month, approximately three weeks before it is due.

 Payment must be received before the end of the previous month.
 You may pay for more than one month at a time, at your discretion.
-You can either mail (check only) your payment or deliver (check) it in person, to HAP Medicare Solutions, ATTN: Customer Service, 2850 West Grand Blvd, Detroit, MI 48202.
-Make checks payable to HAP Senior Plus.
+You can either mail (check only) your payment or deliver (check) it in person, to HAP Medicare Solutions, ATTN: Customer Service, 1414 East Maple Rd., Troy, MI 48083.
+Make checks payable to AHL Senior Plus.
 HAP cannot accept cash.

-Option 2: Auto Withdrawal
+Option 2: Make an online payment